 Chronic noncommunicable diseases (NCDs) are the number one cause of death and disability in the world.
 The term NCDs refers to a group of conditions that are not mainly caused by an acute infection, result in long-term health consequences and often create a need for long-term treatment and care.
 These conditions include cancers, cardiovascular disease, diabetes and chronic lung illnesses.
 Many NCDs can be prevented by reducing common risk factors such as tobacco use, harmful alcohol use, physical inactivity and eating unhealthy diets.
 Many other important conditions are also considered NCDs, including injuries and mental health disorders.

-- Noncommunicable diseases (NCDs) kill 41 million people each year, equivalent to 71% of all deaths globally.
+- Noncommunicable diseases (NCDs) kill 41 million people each year worldwide, equivalent to 71% of all deaths globally.
 In the Region of the Americas, 5.5 million deaths are by NCDs.

 - Each year, 15 million people -2.2 million in the Region of the Americas - die from a NCD between the ages of 30 and 69 years; over 85% of these "premature" deaths occur in low- and middle-income countries.

-- Cardiovascular diseases account for most NCD deaths, or 17.9 million people annually, followed by cancers (9.0 million), respiratory diseases (3.9million), and diabetes (1.6 million).
+- Cardiovascular diseases account for most NCD deaths, or 17.9 million people annually, followed by cancers (9.0 million), respiratory diseases (3.9million), and diabetes (1.6 million), globally.

 - These 4 groups of diseases account for over 80% of all premature NCD deaths.

 - Tobacco use, physical inactivity, the harmful use of alcohol and unhealthy diets all increase the risk of dying from a NCD.

 - Detection, screening and treatment of NCDs, as well as palliative care, are key components of the response to NCDs.